Just a quick note for Indigenous folks, this page contains mentions of deceased people.

 We’re always learning about our botanic community, taking new pics and meeting folks who know a lot more than we do, so keep checking your favourite plants on these pages.
 There’s always more to come!

 Flowering times are approximate.
 Plants don’t take a lot of notice of calendars and the changes in our climate are mixing things up a bit.
-The times we’ve given are from our own experience.
+The times we’ve given are from our own local experience.